-The process is an example of the client/server model.
-All computers that host Web sites must have Web server programs.
-Leading Web servers include Apache (the most widely-installed Web server), Microsoft's Internet Information Server (IIS) and nginx (pronounced engine X) from NGNIX.
-Other Web servers include Novell's NetWare server, Google Web Server (GWS) and IBM's family of Domino servers.
+The Web server process is an example of the client/server model.
+All computers that host Web sites must have Web server software.
+Leading Web servers include Apache, Microsoft's Internet Information Server (IIS) and Nginx -- pronounced engine X. Other Web servers include Novell's NetWare server, Google Web Server (GWS) and IBM's family of Domino servers.

 See an introductory tutorial on Web servers: